 Working with an attorney is a balance of legal competence and person-to-person care.
-Whether planning an estate or negotiating a business deal, when you work with a small law firm, you can feel assured that your lawyer is truly giving you a personal touch.
+Whether planning an estate or negotiating a business deal, when you work with a small, local Oregon law firm, you can feel assured that your lawyer is truly giving you a personal touch.

 Small firms also can have less friction and bureaucracy.
 Instead of getting told, “this is how we do it,” we can get to understand not just your legal needs, but the circumstances around those needs.

 We can understand your needs through our own personal perspectives too.
 When it comes to estate planning, we know what it is to be someone’s friend or loved one too.
 Small-firm attorneys are also small business owners, so we understand the mindset and pressures entrepreneurs face every day.

 We can get to know you and your situation, and that helps guide our advice every step of the way.

 Everyone’s situation is different, and those differences need to be accounted for in how your attorney advises you.
 That’s why legal work isn’t just personal or boilerplate.
 It’s custom.

 Small firms can also be more flexible, and quicker to adapt strategy to changes in circumstances.
 After all, we don’t just listen to your needs and understand your situation.
 We can more fully review what you need, and customize contracts and other legal instruments accordingly.

 Those changes can make all the difference in probate, before a judge, or at the negotiating table.

 Sometimes chains of communication get unwieldy.
 Suddenly mistakes start getting made, or emails and phone calls either stop getting returned, or it takes much longer than you want.
 Next thing you know, it can feel like you’ve slipped through the cracks.

 A small firm can be nimble and responsive, getting back to you in a timely manner.
 We know you, and you know who you’ll be talking with every step of the way.